Skip to main content

 Must-Try Dishes: Turkey Bacon Avocado on Dutch Crunch, Hot Pastrami & Cheese, Chicken Teriyaki Sandwich

-What makes it special: Neighborhood market turning out better-than-expected deli builds.
+What Makes it Special: Neighborhood market turning out better-than-expected deli builds.

-$ Haight-Ashbury
+$ Haight

 Family-run corner market turning out affordable made-to-order sandwiches and Mediterranean wraps late into the day.
 It’s a practical, lower-cost option with plenty of customization.